rutvora/PS_Helper/README.md

 # PS Helper
 _Note 1:_ There is a separate branch to fetch project details.
 Please check it out.
 _Note 2:_ This script seems to be working for both PS-I and PS-II.
-If you face any trouble, ping me on facebook
+If you face any trouble, ping me on facebook.
+_Note 3:_ You can find the binaries in the 'release' section here on github (on your right side, if you are on Desktop).

 **_Video Tutorial Link:_** https://youtu.be/I7PGqZqXOzA